Jon M. Huntsman School of Business

 APEC 7350: Mathematical Economics I (taught two weeks prior to the beginning of the semester)

 Plus two of the following:

 ECN 5090: Machine Learning in Economics and Finance

 FIN 6470: Derivative Markets

 ECN 6970: Thesis Research

-The Department of Economics and Finance offers a number of competitive graduate assistantships ranging from $3,200 to $9,000.
 Non-resident students are eligible to compete for a tuition waiver for the out-of-state portion of tuition.
-In addition, students have the opportunity to enroll in the university's health care program with Blue Cross/Blue Shield at a subsidized rate.
-A GRE score above the 80th percentile is generally required in order to be competitive for a departmental assistantship.
+In addition, students have the opportunity to enroll in the university’s health care program with Blue Cross/Blue Shield at a subsidized rate.

-To apply, go to http://www.usu.edu/graduateschool/ and clicking on Apply in the left column.
-From there you'll be able to navigate through the application process and find more information about the requirements for successfully completing the application.
+To apply, go to http://www.usu.edu/graduateschool/ and click on “Apply” in the left column.
+From there you’ll be able to navigate through the application process and find more information about the requirements for successfully completing the application.
 The general application deadline is June 30th.
 However, early application will increase your chance of receiving a departmental assistantship.

 For More Information

 Rick Hornsby, Director of Graduate Programs in Economics and Finance